UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 Hits coverage goal
 ==================================================================================================================================
 This value defines the percentage of the min_hits which need to be covered for each bin in the coverpoint.
-Default value is 100.
+Default value is 100
+(as in 100%).

 .. code-block::